Z2gK/hhc24-writeup/Act2.md

    - `Invoke-WebRequest -Uri "http://127.0.0.1:1225"`
 5. It looks like defensive measures are in place, it is protected by basic authentication.
 Try authenticating with a standard admin username and password.
    - `$username = "admin"; $password = "admin"; $securePassword = ConvertTo-SecureString -String $password -AsPlainText; $credential = [PSCredential]::new($username, $securePassword) ; Invoke-WebRequest -Uri "http://127.0.0.1:1225" -Authentication Basic -Credential $credential -AllowUnencryptedAuthentication`
+   - The username and password are both `admin`.
+For subsequent invocation of `Invoke-WebRequest`, the same variable `$credential` will be used.
 6. There are too many endpoints here.
 Use a loop to download the contents of each page.
 What page has 138 words?
 When you find it, communicate with the URL and print the contents to the terminal.
    - `$response = Invoke-WebRequest -Uri "http://127.0.0.1:1225" -Authentication Basic -Credential $credential -AllowUnencryptedAuthentication; foreach ($endpt in $response.Links) {$r = Invoke-WebRequest -Uri $endpt.href; $ct = $r.Content | Measure-Object -Word; if ($ct.Words -eq 138) {$endpt.href}  }`
    - The above command iterates over all endpoints, queries them, compute the wordcount and output the URL when the word count is 138.
-The endpoint is `http://localhost:1225/endpoints/13`
+The endpoint hosting a page with 138 words is `http://localhost:1225/endpoints/13`.
    - `$resp = Invoke-WebRequest -Uri "http://127.0.0.1:1225/endpoints/13"; $resp.Content`
    - This prints the content to the screen.
 7. There seems to be a csv file in the comments of that page.
 That could be valuable, read the contents of that csv-file!